 Solutions lead us to considering the goals of action.
 These goals address the question, “What do I want the audience to do as a result of being engaged by my speech?”
 The goals of action include adoption, discontinuance, deterrence, and continuance.

 Adoption means the speaker wants to persuade the audience to take on a new way of thinking, or adopt a new idea.
-Examples could include buying a new product, or deciding to donate blood.
+Examples could include buying a new product or deciding to donate blood.
 The key is that the audience member adopts, or takes on, a new view, action, or habit.

 Discontinuance involves the speaker persuading the audience to stop doing something what they have been doing.
 Rather than take on a new habit or action, the speaker is asking the audience member to stop an existing behaviour or idea.

 Deterrence is a call to action that focuses on persuading the audience not to start something if they haven’t already started.
-The goal of action would be to deter, or encourage the audience members to refrain from starting or initiating the behavior.
+The goal of action would be to deter, or encourage the audience members to refrain from starting or initiating the behaviour.

 In a speech designed to increase consideration, you want to entice your audience to consider alternate viewpoints on the topic you have chosen.
 Audience members may hold views that are hostile in relation to yours, or perhaps they are neutral and simply curious about your topic.
 Returning to the Toyota salesperson example, you might be able to compare and contrast competing cars and show that the costs over ten years are quite similar.
 But the Prius has additional features that are the equivalent of a bonus, including high gas mileage.
 You might describe tax incentives for ownership, maintenance schedules and costs, and resale value.
 Your arguments and their support aim at increasing the audience’s consideration of your position.
-You won’t be asking for action in this presentation, but a corresponding increase of consideration may lead the customer to that point at a later date.
+You may not be asking for action in this presentation, but a corresponding increase of consideration may lead the customer to take action at a later date.